MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1030.md

 (4) Paragraphs (d)(2) Engineering and Work Practice Controls, (d)(3) Personal Protective Equipment, (d)(4) Housekeeping, (e) HIV and HBV Research Laboratories and Production Facilities, (f) Hepatitis B Vaccination and Post-Exposure Evaluation and Follow-up, and (g)(1) Labels and Signs of this section, shall take effect July 6, 1992.

-Appendix A to Section 1910.1030 - Hepatitis B Vaccine Declination (Mandatory)
+Appendix A to Section 1910.1030—Hepatitis B Vaccine Declination (Mandatory)

 I understand that due to my occupational exposure to blood or other potentially infectious materials I may be at risk of acquiring hepatitis B virus (HBV) infection.
 I have been given the opportunity to be vaccinated with hepatitis B vaccine, at no charge to myself.
 However, I decline hepatitis B vaccination at this time.
 I understand that by declining this vaccine, I continue to be at risk of acquiring hepatitis B, a serious disease.
 If in the future I continue to have occupational exposure to blood or other potentially infectious materials and I want to be vaccinated with hepatitis B vaccine, I can receive the vaccination series at no charge to me.